Nitrokey/libnitrokey/README.md

 All available functions for C and Python are listed in [NK_C_API.h](NK_C_API.h).
 Please check `Documentation` section below.

 ## Documentation
-The documentation of C API is included in the sources (could be  generated with doxygen if requested).
+The documentation of C API is included in the sources (can be generated with `make doc` if Doxygen is installed).
 Please check [NK_C_API.h](NK_C_API.h) (C API) for high level commands and [include/NitrokeyManager.h](include/NitrokeyManager.h) (C++ API).
 All devices' commands are listed along with packet format in [include/stick10_commands.h](include/stick10_commands.h) and [include/stick20_commands.h](include/stick20_commands.h) respectively for Nitrokey Pro and Nitrokey Storage products.

 # Tests